A 1985 romantic drama film directed by Donna Deitch, loosely based on Jane Rule's autobiographical 1964 novel Desert of the Heart.

 - Maybe Ever After: When Vivian gets on the train back to New York at the end, she convinces Cay to come with her — at least as far as the next station.Vivian: Come with me.
 Ride with me to the next station.

 Cay: What, are we gonna get settled in 40 minutes?

 Vivian: I'll talk fast.

 Cay: Send me a postcard when you get there.
 What is it you want?

 - Modest Orgasm: Cay and Vivian are (relatively) quiet during their sex scene.

-- Reality Has No Soundtrack: The film has no background music, although period hits by Elvis Presley, Buddy Holly and Johnny Cash (among others) are heard on radios.
+- Reality Has No Soundtrack: The film has no background music, although contemporary hits by a variety of artists (including Elvis Presley, Buddy Holly and Johnny Cash) are heard on radios.

 - Red Oni, Blue Oni: Cay is the red, Vivian is the blue.

 - Reveal Shot: A memorable one.
 After Vivian has left the ranch and gone to live by herself in a casino hotel room, Cay comes to visit her.
 Upset at how Frances treated her, Vivian vents her anger to Cay and the camera follows her into another room while she's talking and looking for a cigarette.
 She finds one and lights one, while still talking to Cay in the other room.Vivian: I don't have a habit of raising my voice.
 Or false issues. [smokes; glumly] When I retire, I will simply write short stories for my revenge about this town, these people, these gamblers.
 [Beat, to herself] My only clear memory is arriving.
 The rest is a blur...absolute blur.